lexielivingood/Help/README.md

 factor_speed_vector[2] > factor_speed_vector[5]

 ## Data frames
 ### Data frames have variables of a data set as columns and the observations as rows.
+Print data frame:
+mtcars

-It can be useful to show a small part of a data set.
+### It can be useful to show a small part of a data set.
 Use function head() to show first observations of a data frame.
+head(mtcars)

-Use function tail() to show last observations.
+### Use function tail() to show last observations.
 Both functions print a "header" which has names of variables
+tail(mtcars)

 ### The function str() shows the structure of a data set
+str(mtcars)

 ## Creating a data frame
 ### Use the data.frame() function